 If you get extensions that you can feel, you should never return to that salon, except to ask for your money back.
 Extensions are, as the name implies, supposed to be like an appendage.
 They should never be hard to sleep in or painful.

 8) Extensions ultimately will cost you money over the long term – are you ready to take on that responsibility?

 Finally, one cost that many people underestimate is precisely how much extensions will cost over the course of a lifetime.
 The cheapest extension option is clip-ins, and even a nice set of clip-ins will cost you upwards of $250.
 Regular maintenance and professional hair extension service can cost several hundred dollars per year.
 The most important thing to consider is how important it is to you to get the full-bodied, thick hair look that extensions provide.
 If you’ve considered all these options and are ready to front the costs for regular extension maintenance, then it sounds like you might be prepared to take on the responsibility of getting hair extensions after all.

-David’s Beautiful People in Bethesda, Maryland, can help you get the natural-looking, luscious hair that hair extensions can provide.
+David’s Beautiful People in North Bethesda, Maryland, can help you get the natural-looking, luscious hair that hair extensions can provide.
 We were the first in the greater Washington D.C. area to provide human hair extensions, and we’ve continued our dedication to making you look the best.
 Click here to schedule your appointment for hair extensions today.